bbglab/oncodrive3d/docs/annotations_plotting.md

 2. A **summary plot** shows per-gene mutation counts, cluster residues, and score distributions.
 3. **Per-gene plots** combine multiple tracks: observed vs expected mutation counts, missense probabilities, clustering scores, PAE/pLDDT, ΔΔG, Pfam/UniProt annotations, PTMs, membrane regions, motifs, etc. Tracks that are not available for a gene are automatically removed.
 4. Annotated tables are built by merging the positional results with disorder (pLDDT), PDB features, transcript metadata, and UniProt domains.
 They are saved as `<cohort>.3d_clustering_pos.annotated.csv` plus `<cohort>.uniprot_feat.tsv`.
-5. **Association plots** (Optional) – see the “Association Analyses” section below for details on how the logistic-regression statistics are generated and visualized (volcano, per-gene volcano, and log-odds panels).
+5. **Association plots** (optional) – see the “Association Analyses” section below for details on how the logistic-regression statistics are generated and visualized (volcano, per-gene volcano, and log-odds panels).

 ---